Gospel of John: Gnosticism

-Gnostics read John but interpreted it differently from the way non-Gnostics did.
-Gnosticism taught that salvation came from gnosis, secret knowledge, and Gnostics did not see Jesus as a savior but a revealer of knowledge.
-The gospel teaches that salvation can only be achieved through revealed wisdom, specifically belief in (literally belief into) Jesus.
-John's picture of a supernatural savior who promised to return to take those who believed in him to a heavenly dwelling could be fitted into Gnostic view.
+Gnostics read John but interpreted it differently from non-Gnostics.
+Gnosticism taught that salvation came from gnosis, secret knowledge, and Gnostics saw Jesus as not a savior but a revealer of knowledge.
+The gospel teaches that salvation can be achieved only through revealed wisdom, specifically belief in (literally belief into) Jesus.
+John's picture of a supernatural savior who promised to return to take those who believed in him to a heavenly dwelling could be fitted into Gnostic views.
 It has been suggested that similarities between the Gospel of John and Gnosticism may spring from common roots in Jewish Apocalyptic literature.